vackosar/vackosar.github.io/_posts/2017-10-28-Spring-Integration-Highlights.md

 |Transformer       |map function   |
 |Splitter          |flatMap        |

+One of main differences between is treatment of time e.g. Java 8 Streams don't have equivalent method to Delayer.
+Java 8 Streams are not normally integrating with outside systems and are to finish immediately.

 ## Aggregator
 Combines multiple messages from single input channel into a single Message.
 Is stateful as messages have to wait in message store for each other.
 Most common usage is for messages to wait until a matching message (e.g. by correlation id) arrives or timeout.
 Is in a way opposite or Splitter.